CenturyLinkCloud/PublicKB/Wordpress/wordpress-site-migration-to-centurylink-cloud.md

 * Working knowledge of basic WordPress functionality
 * Working knowledge of MySQL
 * Working knowledge of PHPMyAdmin
-* Working knowledge of GitHub.
+* Working knowledge of Git.
 * Working knowledge of how to [Install WordPress Plugins to CenturyLink Cloud WordPress](../Managed Services/wordpress-plugin-installation.md "WordPress Plugin Installation on CenturyLink Cloud")
 * Working knowledge of how to [Create a CenturyLink Object Storage Bucket](../Object Storage/using-object-storage-from-the-control-portal.md)